-Long-Term Care Facility: Any institution whether conducted for charity or profit which is advertised, announced or maintained for the express or implied purpose of providing three (3) or more individuals admitted thereto with long-term resident, nursing, convalescent or rehabilitative care; supervision and care incident to old age for ambulatory persons; or retirement home care for Elderly Persons.
-A Long-term Care Facility shall include convalescent or nursing homes, rest homes, infirmaries maintained in towns and charitable homes for the aged, as set forth in 105 CMR 150.001.
+Long-Term Care Facility: Any institution whether conducted for charity or profit which is advertised, announced or maintained for the express or implied purpose of providing three or more individuals admitted thereto with long-term resident, nursing, convalescent or rehabilitative care; supervision and care incident to old age for ambulatory persons; or retirement home care for elderly persons.
+Long-term care facility shall include convalescent or nursing homes, rest homes, infirmaries maintained in towns and charitable homes for the aged, as set forth in 105 CMR 150.001.

-Lot: An area of land in one (1) ownership with definite boundaries, used, or available for use, as site for one (1) or more Buildings.
+Lot: An area of land in one ownership with definite boundaries, used, or available for use, as site for one or more buildings.

-Lot Frontage: Lot Frontage shall be measured along the property line of (i) a public way or a way which the Town Clerk certifies is maintained and used as a public way, or (ii) a way not less than fifteen (15) feet from the center line shown on a plan approved and endorsed in accordance with the subdivision control law, which shall thereafter be considered a street for the purpose of this By-law, or (iii) a way in existence when the subdivision control law became effective in Hamilton (1955) having in the opinion of the Planning Board, sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular traffic and to provide adequate access for fire, police, and emergency vehicle.
-In the case of creating a new Street, Lot Frontage shall be measured along the property line of the existing right of way of the existing Street from the side line of the Lot up to the point where the curve, based on a twenty-five (25) foot radius, begins to separate from the property line to meet the proposed right of way of the new Street.
+Lot Frontage: Shall be measured along the property line of (I) a public way or a way which the Town Clerk certifies is maintained and used as a public way, or (ii) a way not less than fifteen feet (15) from the center line shown on a plan approved and endorsed in accordance with the subdivision control law, which shall thereafter be considered a street for the purpose of this Bylaw or (iii) a way in existence when the subdivision control law became effective in Hamilton (1955) having in the opinion of the Planning Board, sufficient width, suitable grades, and adequate construction to provide for the needs of vehicular traffic and to provide adequate access for fire, police, and emergency vehicle.

+In the case of creating a new street, frontage will be measured along the property line of the existing right of way of the existing road from the side line of the lot up to the point where the curve, based on a 25' radius, begins to separate from the property line to meet the proposed right of way of the new street.